arichardsmith/kanshiin-cleaning/notebooks/20210928-averaging.md

 # Average temperatures

 There’s two ways we can make a plot comparing the current year to average years.
-The first way is quick and easy, but the second way lets us make an average year dataframe, which we can add to googlesheets or save as a csv to use again.
-I’ll show you both.
+The first way is to make an average dataframe with the old data, then combine it with the current years data.
+The second is quick and easy if your data is all in one dataframe.

 ## Loading the data